fabiospampinato/cash/README.md

 #### $.fn.removeClass()

 Removes className from collection elements.
-Accepts space-separated classNames for removing multiple classes.
+Accepts space-separated className for adding multiple classes.
 Providing no arguments will remove all classes.

 ```js
 $(element).removeClass() // => collection